 Assets and Timing

-- Cash—You qualify for a tax deduction for the amount of the gift, up to 100% of adjusted gross income for the year 2021.
+- Cash—You qualify for a tax deduction for the amount of the gift, up to 60% of adjusted gross income.

 - Appreciated stock—You qualify for a tax deduction for the fair market value of the appreciated stock and entirely avoid any capital gains tax on the appreciation.